 A FINAL TIP – IF YOU LIKE IT, COPY & PASTE IT!

 If you’re looking for new text pairing inspiration, browse through the templates in Easil.
 When you find something you like, and that ticks all the typography boxes listed above, you can open up the template, click on the text boxes, and copy & paste to your new design!

 OVER TO YOU

 Now that you’re armed with these pro-level tips, which of them will you be using consistently to achieve professional typesetting?
-Let us know your favorites in the comments below, or tag us in your designs with #madeineasil 🙂
+Let us know your favorites by sending us a DM on social, or tag us in your designs with #madeineasil 🙂